 IMAGES This page - Above - Winemaker - Kevin Glastonbury.
 Below - The Yalumba Menzies Vineyard in Coonawarra, South Australia.

 Opposite page - Above - Yalumba Head of Winemaking, Louisa Rose.

-In 1958, South Australian entrepreneur and winemaking visionary Wyndham Hill Smith took a spade and sank it into the riverside dirt.
-He believed this place of fertile red soil and bountiful sunshine would be ideal for growing premium grape varieties and Oxford Landing Estates was born.
+He believed this place of fertile red soil and bountiful sunshine would be ideal for growing premium grape varieties and Oxford Landing